 We’re fighting to shift the odds so tomorrow’s leaders can build a better foundation today.
 With an approach to literacy that spans from cradle to career, we’re ensuring every child gets a strong start in life, teenagers have the tools to learn and grow, and young adults thrive in the job market.

-Through our programs and partnerships, WALI, Imagination Library and Reading Plus, we work to ensure the importance of adequate literacy is not forgotten.
+Through our programs and partnerships, Sammy, Imagination Library and Reading Plus, we work to ensure the importance of reading and financial literacy are not forgotten.

 - We advocate for literacy through the WALI community initiative.